The Amsterdam-based expert on leadership discusses why love and power is the next big thing in leadership.

 What's being discussed

 In this issue, we explore the rebirth of the office and how workers are rebelling against the sea of sameness that defined many workplaces.
-This cultural movement is redefining the workplace; creating a more human-centered experience that enriches the emotional, cognitive and physical wellbeing of people.
 The office renaissance is about creating meaningful places for people to work—places that feel good, but also perform, by harnessing new embedded technologies that help people navigate the complexity of work.

 In today’s complex and global environment, there’s very little that business leaders can accurately predict and control.
 And yet, surrounded by swirl, many still cling to the fraying lifeline of existing norms—and the results can be dire.
 Progressive torchbearers are embracing the chaos by reshaping their organizations to operate as complex adaptive systems.
 But they often encounter daunting obstacles.
 Diving deep into the challenges, Steelcase researchers discovered new insights and distilled innovative concepts for a leadership space that empowers executives to lead in fundamentally better ways.